Understanding 2.075 as a Mixed Number: A complete walkthrough

 Understanding Decimals and Fractions

 Before diving into the conversion, let's establish a firm grasp on the core concepts.
 Decimals and fractions both represent parts of a whole.
 Decimals use a base-ten system, with each digit to the right of the decimal point representing a decreasing power of ten (tenths, hundredths, thousandths, etc.).
-Fractions, on the other hand, express parts of a whole as a ratio of two numbers: the numerator (top number) and the denominator (bottom number).
+In practice, fractions, on the other hand, express parts of a whole as a ratio of two numbers: the numerator (top number) and the denominator (bottom number).
 The denominator indicates the number of equal parts the whole is divided into, while the numerator indicates how many of those parts are being considered.

-For example, 0.1 is equivalent to 1/10, 0.01 is equivalent to 1/100, and 0.001 is equivalent to 1/1000.
+Here's one way to look at it: 0.So naturally, 01 is equivalent to 1/100, and 0.
+Even so, 001 is equivalent to 1/1000.
+Which means 1 is equivalent to 1/10, 0.
 This relationship is crucial for converting between decimals and fractions.

 Converting 2.075 to a Fraction